-- Common Types: Scarves, bandanas, cloth masks - Pros: Readily available. - Cons: Do not protect the wearer from other people.
-Do not filter all virus particles that maybe expelled.
-Easily fall off the face rendering them less effective. - □ Uses: Useful to aid in filtering the wearers' respiratory droplets, reducing contamination of other people and surfaces.
-They are not as effective as face masks or respirators.
+- Common Types: Scarves, bandanas, cloth masks - Pros: Readily available.
+Protects other people from the wearer.
+Limited, but some protection for the wearer from other people - Cons: Do not filter all virus particles that maybe expelled.
+Easily fall off the face rendering them less effective.